RaviTambade/Angular/AngularLibraryDRY.md

 ```

 <p>This should give our project the access to the components declared inside thsi module.
 We can now use the component directly on the template and see how it works!</p>

+## Conclusion

+<p>Angular Libraries are very useful in case we want to re-use components, services, modules, etc. in our application.
+We just need to add the published library in our project, and that’s it, the components, modules, services, are all ready to be used in the application.</p>

+<p>To create a library, we generate it by “ng generate” command, built it by “ng build” command, publish by “npm publish” command.
+To use a library we install it by “ng i “ command.</p>